Invariant Distributions for homogeneous flows: Homogeneous flows and affine diffeomorphisms

-Henceforth we shall assume that the flow~$g^\R$ is ergodic.
+Henceforth we shall consider ergodic flows.
 Whenever convenient we may also assume that $G$ is simply connected by pulling back the isotropy group $D$ to the universal cover of $G$.
+We remark that if $D$ is a quasi-lattice this pull-back is also a quasi-lattice.

 Let $G=L\ltimes R$ be the Levi decomposition of a simply connected Lie group $G$ and let $G_\infty$ be the smallest connected normal subgroup of $G$ containing the Levi factor~$L$.
 Let $q: G\to L$ be the projection onto the Levi factor.
 We shall use the following result.